fission/fission/README.md

 away under normal operation, though you can use both to extend Fission if you want to.

-Fission is extensible to any language; the core is written in Go, language-specific parts are isolated in something called _environments_ (more below).
+Fission is extensible to any language; the core is written in Go, and language-specific parts are isolated in something called _environments_ (more below).
 Fission currently supports NodeJS and Python, with more languages coming soon.